bruceravel/demeter/documentation/Artemis/extended/qfs.rst

    Set the QFS parameters

-Clicking OK, the QFS path is generated.
-I set the degeneracy of the QFS path to 6 so that I can directly compare the normally calculated path (there are 6 nearest neighbor S atoms in FeS\ :sub:`2`) to the QFS path.
+Clicking :button:`OK,light`, the QFS path is generated.
+I set the degeneracy of the QFS path to 6 so that I can directly compare the normally calculated path (there are 6 nearest neighbor S atoms in FeS\
+:sub:`2`) to the QFS path.
 I mark both paths and transfer them to the plotting list.
 I am now ready to compare these two calculations.
 To examine another single scattering path, I drag and drop that path from the :demeter:`feff` page to the Data page and redo the QFS calculation at that distance.

 .. _fig-qfscompare:
 .. figure:: ../../_images/qfs-compare.png